parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-02-shell-tools.md

     rleases

+This is a poorman's tool, as of course [the scheduler](/book.md) will give you that same information in a much nicer way.

 ### Selecting nodes

 Most of the time, you will want to manage a selected subset of nodes.
 There's a simple mechanism in place so you don't need to specify your nodes for each and every command, by defining the environment variable `NODES`.
 For this the `nodes` command is your friend